poojakhaire17/marketing-campaign-analysis/README.md

 ## 🔹 Business Context

 Marketing effectiveness depends on understanding how customer demographics, purchasing behavior, product preferences, sales channels, and promotional campaigns interact with each other.
 Using the marketing mix framework (People, Product, Place, Promotion), this project analyzes customer data to uncover the key drivers of customer acquisition and campaign success.
 The goal is to help marketing teams make data-driven decisions related to targeting, channel investment, and campaign optimization.

 ## 🔹 Business Objective

-The objective of this analysis is to:
+-The objective of this analysis is to:

-Understand customer demographics and spending behavior

-Identify factors influencing campaign response

-Analyze product and channel performance
+-Understand customer demographics and spending behavior -Identify factors influencing campaign response -Analyze product and channel performance

-Validate marketing assumptions using statistical hypothesis testing

-Provide actionable insights to improve customer acquisition strategy
+-Validate marketing assumptions using statistical hypothesis testing -Provide actionable insights to improve customer acquisition strategy

 ## 🔹 Dataset Overview